Cocoz2006/Trends-in-Cryptocurrency-data-sci/README.md

 ## Dataset

-We used R scipt to generate and analyzed using the package (crypto) from R
+We used R scipt to generate and analyzed using the package (crypto) from R. First we generated the data table using the accessible resouce data.

 <img width="265" alt="Screenshot 2024-01-20 at 14 15 40" src="https://github.com/Cocoz2006/Trends-in-Cryptocurrency-data-sci/assets/157235340/7ca61ae2-a720-4818-b54e-e379ed5fe5fb">

+The foundation of our analysis lies in the collection of comprehensive cryptocurrency data.
+This includes historical price data, trading volumes, market capitalization, and other relevant metrics across various cryptocurrencies.
+Utilizing reputable data sources and APIs ensures the reliability and accuracy of our dataset, providing a solid foundation for trend analysis.